-ISO 14001:2015 incorporates more business management terminology and concepts and will ensure that systems will be integrated into the organization’s overall business processes rather than being separate entities.
-The changes will require effort from organizations to implement, however the overall result will be a more effective management system capable of achieving better results in environmental performance.
+ISO 14001:2015 incorporates more business management terminology and concepts and will ensure that systems will be integrated into the organisation’s overall business processes rather than being separate entities.
+The changes will require effort from organisations to implement, however the overall result will be a more effective management system capable of achieving better results in environmental performance.

 HOW WE CAN HELP YOU

-You will need to prepare for change and adapt your environmental management system to meet the new requirements and transition timelines.
-With NQA as your partner we will help you to understand the changes, interpret the new concepts and act on the implications.
-The following offer additional information on the ISO 14001:2015 standard:
+You will need to prepare for change and adapt your environmental management system to meet the new requirements and transitional timelines of ISO 14001:2015, but don't worry this is a partnership and we will help you to understand the changes, interpret the new concepts and act on the implications:

-Technical Helpline - Call 800-649-5289 to speak to our trained advisors about any aspect of ISO changes.
+Technical helpline - call +62 21 4260 778 to speak to our trained advisors about any aspect of ISO changes.